top of page

 Money is a fact of life.
 It’s okay to treat it like one.

 This blog has given me a lot to think about.
 Why do women struggle to talk about money?
 What does it look like in your industry?
-I'd love to hear your thoughts.
+I'd love to hear your thoughts on Instagram.
+Send me a DM!

 Here's to you!